cabaji9/cabaji9.github.io/_posts/2017-07-10-spring-boot-swagger.md

 {% endhighlight %}

 2) Add configuration file for swagger with a new Docket that contains the path of the api and the path of the url.
+   Notice the profile -> this is cause we dont want swagger on test.

 {% highlight java linenos %}